India: a Cultural Journey

 Morning Amber Fort and Palace, Afternoon India Vegetarian Cooking Lesson

-A full day exploration of Jaipur starts at the Palace of Winds, a beautifully decorated pink façade and a landmark of Jaipur standing majestically at the heart of the city.
+A full-day exploration of Jaipur starts at the Palace of Winds, a beautifully decorated pink façade and a landmark of Jaipur standing majestically at the heart of the city.
 The Palace was built at a time when royal ladies were required to follow purdah (covering the faces).
-Staying behind screened balconies, it provided the royal ladies an opportunity to watch activities on the streets below without exposing themselves.
+Staying behind screened balconies, provided the royal ladies with an opportunity to watch activities on the streets below without exposing themselves.

 Later this afternoon, we meet our instructors for a special Indian Vegetarian Cooking Lesson.
 Indian food offers an immense variety of vegetables, combined with aromatic spices and endless choice of exotic flavors and textures.
 In this class, we take advantage of the local grown season and learn from our chef and the secrets of creating a healthy, well-balanced, delicious, and locally grown Indian vegetarian menu.
 BD